iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 #### Activation

-As noticed previously, the activation of data points plays a big role in the loss.
+As noticed previously, the activation of data points plays a crucial role in the loss.
 Assuming that we only need a positive neuron, the considered loss is:

 <p>
 \begin{equation*}